furkandalak/DocumentaryTest/annotated.md

 <div class="textblock">

-Here are the data structures with brief descriptions:
+Here are the classes, structs, unions and interfaces with brief
+descriptions:

 </div>